 Not only the students but also many visitors arrived at the premiere of the media installation in temperatures of 6°C (42.8 °F) and while all works designed for the concert hall and covering the surface were being introduced in a presentation lasting half an hour.
 Visitor Azlin Genç was impressed: “The design vocabulary was really great.
-I was particularly fascinated by the artists who saw the gaps in the surface, such as the entrance to the escalators and ticket counters, not just as illustrative spaces but deployed them consciously as stylistic device.”
-Classmates and professors from Singapore were able to follow the proceedings via a live feed.
+I was particularly fascinated by the artists who saw the gaps in the surface, such as the entrance to the escalators and ticket counters, not just as illustrative spaces but deployed them consciously as a stylistic device.”
+Classmates and professors from Singapore and the creative director of Media Art Nexus Mark Chavez also switched to live via a live switch and were able to follow the events.

 Putting space and content in context

 The task was to design and install animated sequences.
-The students from Singapore worked on the leitmotif of “passing”, with reference to the tunnel-like location of the surface in Singapore, and those from Hamburg worked on “music” as their topical emphasis.
+The students in Singapore had to think of the leitmotif "Passing" conceived by the initiator of the Thosten Bauer project - referring to the tunnel-like location of the area in Singapore - and the Hamburg "Music" as a thematic focus.
 The students from Campus Hamburg had to grapple with the difficulty of the leitmotif, in that their installation needed to run without music, but they had to match the location – the Elbphilharmonie concert hall – in terms of content.
 Prof. Verena Kraemer: “The works by the students are integrated thematically and spatially with their surroundings and complement the building as an event venue through digital means.
 The moving images give a face to the music heard and open up a further level of perception in sounds to the viewer.